oxid-esales/consistency-check-tool

 Quality Gate Status Coverage Technical Debt

-The OXID eSales Consistency Check component is designed to perform various consistency checks on your eShop.
-It primarily focuses on detecting unused images and provides multiple actions such as
+The OXID eSales Consistency Check component is a flexible tool designed to perform various consistency checks on your eShop.
+It helps maintain shop performance and data hygiene by identifying and resolving data inconsistencies.

-This component ensures that your eShop remains optimized by helping you remove or move unnecessary image files while keeping track of the changes.
+This component ensures that your eShop remains optimized by helping you clean up unnecessary data while keeping track of all changes.

 Features